tsmithsoftware/lostangeles/docs/README.md

 # Running the project
 In order to run the project, please either: <br/>
-<li>check out the repository as an Android Studio project and run from within Studio</li>
+<li>check out the repository as an Android Studio project and run from within Studio, or</li>
-<li>run gradlew assembleDebug from the projects root directory and install the resulting build on a simulator/device</li>
+<li>run gradlew assembleDebug from the projects root directory and install the resulting build on a simulator/device, or</li>
 <li>install the .apk build provided at /app/build/outputs/apk/debug/app-debug.apk on a simulator/device</li>

 # Project structure